PreK-2 Mathematics Present Levels & Assessments

 Han can rote count to 29 and has one to one correspondence for counting objects past 20.
 He can’t count down from a number but he can count by 10s to 50.
 He can tell what is one more than a number for numbers to 20 and tell what is one less than a number for numbers to 10.

-In addition, we need to figure out what students know about shapes, colors, money, time, calendar, mathematical concepts and patterns.
+In addition to knowing what numbers and algorithms younger or lower functioning students know, we need to figure out what students know about shapes, colors, money, time, calendar, mathematical concepts and patterns.
 All of these are part of life skills as well as basic math concepts.
 The goal is to report out the highest skill a student has like telling time to the half hour, identifying coins, or adding like coins.

 - Can a student tell time?
 If so, to what?